XinwenD/multi-step-signup-form/README.md

 # Multi-step Signup Form

 * This project creates a multi-step signup form.
 Users need to enter their personal details, confirm and submit to finish sign-up.
+All the data will be saved in the state.
 * The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * The project is published at [Multi-step Signup Form](https://xinwend.github.io/multi-step-signup-form/).

 ## Intro

 The form contains four steps:

 1️⃣ Enter user's details: First Name, Last Name, Age;

 2️⃣ Enter personal details:  Occupation, City, Biography;

 3️⃣ Confirm the info the user entered;

 4️⃣ Submission success.

 Uses latest Material UI library `@mui/material` with components `AppBar`, `TextField`, `Typography`, `List/ListItem`, `Box` and so on.